Medical lexicography in the 21st century

 Lexicography is the act, activity, or art of compiling dictionaries.
 A lexicographer is, per Dr Samuel Johnson*… a writer of dictionaries, a harmless drudge, that busies himself in tracing the origin, and … signification of words.

 *Dorland’s Illustrated Medical Dictionary–first published in 1890; Mosby’s Dictionary of Medicine, Nursing and the Health Professions (1982), Stedman’s Medical Dictionary (1911), Taber’s Cyclopedic Medical Dictionary (1940).
-Parenthetically, major, built from the ground up, medical dictionaries are rarities, given the length of required to bring them to market and the uncertain ROI (return on investment).
+Major, built from the ground up, medical dictionaries are rarities, given the length of time required to bring them to market and the uncertain ROI (return on investment).
 They are risky ventures at best, and financial fiascos at worst.
 As an example of such seemingly good ideas gone badly wrong, one can cite the International Dictionary of Medicine and Biology (IDMB) published by John Wiley & Sons in 1986.
 It cost Wiley millions, and required 10 years from blank page to shipped product.
-It was a 3-volume affair with an eye-watering pricetag–I think I paid $295 for mine–for a lexicon that had 180,000 definitions in an era when the Dorland’s had 110,000 terms for $40.
+It was a 3-volume affair with an eye-watering pricetag–I paid $300 for mine–for a lexicon that had 180,000 definitions in an era when the Dorland’s had 110,000 terms for $40.
 The IDMB didn’t make it to a second edition.
 Wiley probably lost their shirts on the venture, given that they sold their entire medical division to Churchill shortly thereafter.

 Example Muscular dystrophy—Duchenne type (good) vs. Duchenne muscular dystrophy (not as good)

 Most terms have a life cycle.
 The norm in medical dictionaries is to simply delete them, rather than to archive them in some way for those who need to analyse vintage medical publications